Recovered for Our Clients.

 If your loved one would have been eligible to file a personal injury lawsuit had they survived, then their estate or surviving family members may be able to pursue a wrongful death claim.

 Under the Florida Wrongful Death Act, a lawsuit must be filed by the personal representative of the deceased’s estate.
 This person is either named in the deceased’s will or appointed by the court.
+An Orlando wrongful death lawyer can investigate your case to see who may be entitled to compensation.

 While the lawsuit is filed on behalf of the estate, certain family members can receive compensation, including: